kirgitgit/Testcustominstr/README.md

 The script includes comprehensive error handling:
 - Validates that the input file exists
-- Ensures the input file has at least two columns
+- Ensures the input file has at least three columns
 - Logs detailed error information if any issues occur

 ## Last Updated